Our mission is to connect essential dental services with the most underserved communities in East Africa.

 In East Africa and much of the world, oral diseases occur primarily due to poor oral hygiene, tobacco use, harmful alcohol consumption, unhealthy diets with high sugar intakes and inadequate exposure to fluorides.
 Losing teeth due to improper oral hygiene and a lack of dental care is simply seen as a natural consequence of aging.

 In Africa, the dentist-to-population ratio is estimated at 1:150,000, compared to 1:1,650 in the United States.
 An unequal distribution of oral health professionals and lack of satisfactory facilities has weakened access to the most rural and vulnerable populations.
-Currently, the vast majority of dental services are concentrated in urban hospitals or private practices where services are unaffordable for low-income families.
+Currently, the vast majority of dental services in East Africa are concentrated in urban hospitals or private practices where services are unaffordable for low-income families.

 At Zosseo Overland Support, our model as an all-terrain mobile clinic allows us to connect free and essential dental services with the most underserved regions of East Africa.
 For many children we serve, our mobile clinic will be their first trip to the dentist.
 We aim to combine high-quality treatment with preventative care while empowering local communities to achieve good oral health.
 Every community that we visit will: